Freshman: Brazil

-In Brazil, students that pass the vestibulares and begin studying in a college or university are called "calouros" or more informally "bixos" ("bixetes" for girls), an alternate spelling of "bicho", which means "animal" (although commonly used to refer to bugs).
+In Brazil, students that pass the vestibular exam and begin studying in a college or university are called "calouros" or more informally "bixos" ("bixetes" for girls), an alternate spelling of "bicho", which means "animal" (although commonly used to refer to bugs).
 Calouros are often subject to hazing, which is known as "trote" (lit. "prank") there.
 The first known hazing episode in Brazil happened in 1831 at the Law School of Olinda and resulted in the death of a student.
 In 1999, a Chinese Brazilian calouro of the University of São Paulo Medicine School named Edison Tsung Chi Hsueh was found dead at the institution's swimming pool; this has since become one of the most well known episodes of violent hazing and has received extensive national media coverage since that year.

 Canada

 The term "first year" is used for a first-year student at university or college.
 The student orientation period at Canadian universities is often called "Frosh week."